Thea L. James: Career

-As a leader in the medical field, James served as the chair of the Licensing Committee within the Massachusetts Board of Registration in Medicine from 2009 to 2012.
+As a leader in the medical field, James currently serves as the chair of the Licensing Committee of the Massachusetts Board of Registration in Medicine.
 She has also served in several leadership positions within the Society for Academic Emergency Medicine (SAEM) and is currently an appointed member of the SAEM Women in Academic Medicine Emergency Task Force.

 Global emergency medicine

 James promotes health equity and addresses public health needs in communities beyond the Boston Area.
 For 20 years, James travelled to Haiti, along with other colleagues in emergency medicine, to build sustainable public health infrastructures through grass-roots community partnerships.
 As a Supervising Medical Officer on the Boston Disaster Medical Assistance Team under the department of Health and Human Services, James has provided medical support and leadership after several disasters including 9/11, Hurricane Katrina, Bam in Iran, and the earthquake in Port-au-Prince in Haiti.
 One day after Haiti's earthquake in 2010, James flew down to provide support and leadership alongside her colleagues.
 She also co-founded the non-profit Unified for Global Healing and is a member of the Board of Directors of Equal Health.
 Equal Health works with local partners in Haiti to create strong, sustainable medical and nursing education systems.
 James partners with colleagues and community organizations with a goal for patients and communities to be able to fully participate in the economy, which leads to the ability to afford housing, healthy food, education and wellness.